 - Details of how to ensure you get proper notice of a medical visit, rather than a phone call the night before;

-- A copy of the medical report the doctor will complete;
+- A copy of the medical report the health professional will complete;

-- A list of the questions the doctor is likely to ask you;
+- A list of the questions the health professional is likely to ask you;

 - A highly effective Medical Visit Record Sheet for you and your accompanying person to complete and use as evidence at a tribunal if necessary;

-- Details of the ‘oral warning’ the doctor may issue you with if you take notes;
+- Details of the ‘oral warning’ the health professional may issue you with if you take notes;

-- Information about some doctors habit of ‘searching’ your home.
+- Information about some health professional habit of ‘searching’ your home.

 Challenging a medical report

-If the doctor does write an inaccurate and unhelpful disability living allowance medical report which leads to you not getting the correct award, or any award at all, we can help with that too.
+If the health professional does write an inaccurate and unhelpful disability living allowance medical report which leads to you not getting the correct award, or any award at all, we can help with that too.

 Existing members can download all our disability living allowance medical resources